Political views of John Milton: Government

 Milton supported a republican form of government.
 In 1649, Milton wrote The Tenure of Kings and Magistrates expressing his support of a republican form of government.
 English republicanism grew during the English Civil War after the royalist forces were defeated at Worcester during September 1651.
 When the Rump Parliament was removed and Oliver Cromwell became the Protector in December 1653, Milton, and other republicans, believed that the Commonwealth was not following the proper governmental path.
 The republicans no longer felt obliged to criticise the Stuart monarchy after it had fallen.
 Instead, they tried to convince the new government, under Cromwell, to adopt republican principles.

 Republicanism picked up greater momentum when a series of anti-Cromwell works were published in 1656.
-The English republican movement, however, was not united: the so-called "commonweathmen" held to the idea that the dissolution of the Rump had been illegal.
+The English republican movement, however, was not united: the so-called "commonwealthmen" held to the idea that the dissolution of the Rump had been illegal.
 Although Milton believed in their abstract ideas, he produced some works that defended the existing form of government under the Protectorate.
 Even in The Tenure of Kings and Magistrates, Milton wrote that people needed to support "the present Parlament & Army".
 His republicanism was put aside to support the government, and, in Defensio Secunda, he praised Cromwell's rule.
 Once Cromwell died and the Commonwealth fell apart, Milton returned to his republican principles, and he published several works in opposition to a monarchical form of government.